iphaic/p_heal/README.md

 # p_heal
 Simple and easy healing command!

-This was created in Minecraft version **24w13a** but should work in 1.20.4
+This was created in Minecraft version **24w13a** but should work in 1.20.4 or following versions

 ## How to use
 `/scoreboard players set @s p_heal <integer heal amount>`